This course will improve the healthcare professional's ability to define, assess and manage insomnia.

 Some of the key facts that need to be evaluated include:

-In addition to evaluating sleep a complete medical and social work up should be included.
+In addition to evaluating sleep, a complete medical and social workup should be included.
 This includes evaluating for any of the medical problems that are known to be associated with insomnia.

 Uncontrolled medical or psychiatric diseases contribute to insomnia.
 Is there any pain?
 Pain can significantly reduce the quality of sleep.
-If pain is present the underlying cause should be determined and managed.
+If pain is present, the underlying cause should be determined and managed.
 Evaluation of any respiratory conditions should be carried out as lung diseases are a contributing factor to sleep disturbances.
-Another common cause of sleep disturbance is gastroesophageal reflux disease and specific questions to evaluate for this should be asked.
+Another common cause of sleep disturbance is gastroesophageal reflux disease, and specific questions to evaluate for this should be asked.

 A review of medications should also be included because many medications are linked to insomnia.

 A major cause of insomnia is stress.
-Evaluating the patient's life may give insight into the cause of insomnia.
+Evaluating the patient’s life may give insight into the cause of insomnia.
 Each patient should be asked about any stress in their lives.
-Some areas to probe include: stress at work, a new job, stress at home, a changed personal relationship (divorce, marriage, a child going off to college, etc) or death of a friend or family member.
+Some areas to probe include: stress at work, a new job, stress at home, a changed personal relationship (divorce, marriage, a child going off to college, etc.) or death of a friend or family member.

 After a complete interview with the patient and an evaluation of the sleep habits, the next step is a complete physical exam.
 The physical exam is meant to pick up any conditions that may be contributing to insomnia.

 Some cases of insomnia may require further diagnostic testing.
-If an underlying chronic disease is suspected than evaluation for that condition should ensue.
+If an underlying chronic disease is suspected, then evaluation for that condition should ensue.
 A popular method to evaluate the patient with insomnia is evaluating the patient in a sleep lab.
 One test often done is a polysomnogram.
 This is a recording of the physiological variables of sleep.
 It usually includes an electroencephalogram (EEG), electromyogram (EMG), electrocardiogram (ECG), respiratory assessment, oxygen saturation and limb movement assessment.
 Sometimes esophageal pH is monitored to assess for acid in the esophagus.

 This assessment can evaluate for the presence of underlying factors that contribute to insomnia.
 Some conditions that may be picked up include: obstructive sleep apnea, restless leg syndrome gastroesophageal reflux disease and seizures.